Global Search

 Vendors Name, Email Vendors list

-Ledgers Name, Description Chart of accounts
+Ledgers Name, Description Chart of Accounts

 Products Name, Type, Variant unit price*/unit cost* Inventory (Products)